miniblog/engine/doc/design-decisions.md

 # Design Decisions

 Here I will document some of the decisions I've made, and why.
 I think this is helpful because it will enable me&mdash;and others&mdash;to more easily review the code and make changes, and having to explain yourself is helpful in determining whether a decision is sensible&mdash;as a guide, think "if you can't describe something succinctly then you likely need to decompose further".
-This is the exercise: finding what really matters and abandoning the things that are wasteful/unhelpful.
+This is the Miniblog exercise: finding what really matters and abandoning the things that are wasteful/unhelpful.

 ## Error Handling